marc-swingler/ConcordanceGenerator/README.txt

 	language parser of my own, or looking for a natural language parser library.
 I did briefly consider using OpenNLP.
 I decided against it because I think the purpose of the task was probably more to demonstrate general programmig skills rather than circumventing the problem through a library.
 So with that in mind, I opened my old 'Algorithms' text book and implemented a Red-Black tree to serve as the data structure backing my concordance.
 Next, I wrote a simple parser called 'EnglishParser' using Javacc.
 The parser has a static method, parse, which takes two arguments: an interface named
 	Concordance and an InputStream.
-(Using an interface decouples classes ConcordanceImpl and RedBlackTree from the classes EnglishParser.)
+(Using an interface decouples classes ConcordanceImpl from the classes EnglishParser.)
 Please contact me if you have any questions.

 Marc Swingler
 marc.swingler@gmail.com